Depression, Fatigue & Sleep

 How Sleep and Depression Are Connected

-Poor sleep can worsen mood, patience, memory, pain sensitivity, and daytime functioning.
-Depression can disturb sleep by causing insomnia, early-morning awakening, hypersomnia, or non-refreshing sleep.
+Poor sleep can worsen mood, patience, memory, pain sensitivity, concentration, and daytime functioning.
+Depression can also disturb sleep by causing insomnia, early-morning awakening, excessive sleep, or sleep that does not feel refreshing.
+Depression, Fatigue & Sleep Problems Treatment in Gurgaon may involve evaluating both mood and sleep when these symptoms occur together.

 Common Causes and Contributors